 Edinburgh’s botanical gardens are beautiful in the summer, although if you’re in Edinburgh in the winter, they are definitely worth a visit then for their Christmas At The Botanics event!

 It’s well worth a wander around the free gardens, but if you fancy more of an experience, there’s the beautiful glasshouse that will transport you to a more tropical climate.
-Entry is £7 (£5 at the moment as some of the exhibitions are closed in 2020) but I think it’s well worth it for what they have on display.
+Entry is £7 (*note the glasshouse is currently closed in 2022 due to restoration work) but I think it’s well worth it for what they have on display.

 Water Of Leith

 After a wander around the gardens, if you fancy some more walking, you can follow the Water Of Leith all the way to Leith Shore, which we did.
-This will probably take 30-45 minutes from the Botanical Gardens (I didn’t time it!).
+This will probably take 30-45 minutes from the Botanical Gardens (I forgot to time it!).

 There aren’t many sights to take in along the way, it’s just a really pleasant walk, and Dean Village – Leith is a popular stretch.